-- Step 1 When the Oracle server is set up, the following initialization parameters should be in the database init file: - db\block\size = 8192 or larger
+- Step 1 When the Oracle server is set up, the following initialization parameters should be in the database init file:

+- db_block_size = 8192 or larger

-- compatible = "8.1.0.0"
+- compatible = "9.2.0.0.0"

-- open\cursors = 512 or larger
+- open_cursors = 512 or larger

 - processes = 70

 - Step 2 Record the following information about the server setup.
 This information is needed during the ISC installation:

 - Oracle server instance identifier (SID)

-- Note This is specified in Figure 2-14 on page 2-13. - database port number for client connections (default: 1521) - Oracle user ID and password created for ISC
+This is specified in Figure 2-16 on page 2-14.

+- database port number for client connections (default: 1521) - Oracle user ID and password created for ISC

-- Note Create an Oracle database userid and password.
+- e Create an Oracle database userid and password.
 This is needed during ISC installation.
 Do not use the system or sys account for ISC data.
 Use a separate table space other than the system table space.
-See Figure 2-15 on page 2-14. - Step 3 Before loading the ISC database schema, make sure the Oracle database has been successfully started and the database user has proper privileges.
-See the Oracle Administration Guide for detailed instructions about how to set up the database and manage user accounts. - Step 4 Proceed to the section "Installing Oracle."
+See Figure 2-17 on page 2-14. - Step 3 Before loading the ISC database schema, make sure the Oracle database has been successfully started and the database user has proper privileges.
+See the Oracle Administration Guide for detailed instructions about how to set up the database and manage user accounts.

+Step 4 Proceed to the section "Installing Oracle."